planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 .. figure:: img/measuretools2.png

-   Measure Tools
+   Measure tools example

 There are no configurable properties for this control.

 Mouse Position
 --------------

-Adds a control that displays the current coordinates of the mouse as it moves over the map.
+Adds a control that displays the current coordinates of the mouse as it moves over the web app map.

 .. figure:: img/mouseposition.png